Hover-zoom for buyer's agents: a listing-photo inspection checklist

 - Plants placed in front of lower walls and baseboards

-For agents showing the home
+For listing agents